aweary/blog/content/blog/error-driven-development-react/index.md

 }
 ```

 This is something that I've started doing with every new component I add and it's been really helpful to see how our applications handle failures.
+Throw an error in the component, in your event handlers, in callbacks--wherever something might fail.

 Just make sure you don't commit any of those `throw` statements 🙂

 ### Chaos Engineering